The Most Popular Search Engines Logos and Brands

 Microsoft Bing Search Logo

-Microsoft’s search engine is the 5th most popular service.
-The laconic name is quickly remembered, but after its release, humorous variants of the meaning of the word began to appear on the Internet, for example, “Bing Is Not Google” or “But It’s Not Google.”
-In 2020, the corporation took a responsible approach to the visual identity of its products and began replacing the design.
+Microsoft’s search engine is the fifth most popular service.
+The laconic name is quickly remembered, but after its release, humorous variants of the word’s meaning began appearing online, such as “Bing Is Not Google” or “But It’s Not Google.”
+In 2020, the corporation took a responsible approach to its product visual identity and began updating its design.

-Bing now uses a concise logo in the form of a small “b.”
+Bing now uses a concise logo as a small “b.”
 In line with design trends, flowing lines and a gradient were added to the logo.
 Also, the Microsoft prefix has been added to the name.
-The branded image is only visible in the favicon, while the official Microsoft logo is displayed on the website itself.
-It is still unclear how the corporation will proceed and which of the images will remain on the site.
+The branded image is visible only in the favicon, while the official Microsoft logo appears on the website.
+It is still unclear how the corporation will proceed and which images will remain on the site.

 Yahoo